This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cysteine is an amino acid that is amply present in whey protein.
 It is extremely beneficial because it enhances glutathione levels, an important antioxidant that can help reduce the risk of cancer and diseases caused by oxidative stress.

-Research shows that the branched-chain amino acids in whey also play an important role in whey’s health benefits because they promote the maintenance of tissue and prevent muscle breakdown during exercise.
+Research has shown that the BCAAs in whey also play an important role in whey’s health benefits because they promote the maintenance of tissue and prevent muscle breakdown during exercise.

 Whey protein is a very efficient way to add protein to your diet without extra calories from carbohydrates or fats.
 It typically contains 80 percent to 90 percent protein, which provides the body with what it needs to build muscle and strength, while recovering quickly after a workout.

-According to research published in the Journal of Food Science mentioned above, whey protein stimulates muscle synthesis to a greater degree than both casein and soy protein products.
+According to research published in the Journal of Food Science mentioned above, whey protein has been shown to stimulate muscle synthesis to a greater degree than both casein and soy protein products.
 Researchers noted that adding supplemental protein to your diet can help promote gains in muscle mass — especially when paired with resistance training — maintain muscle mass even during caloric restriction and slow down the natural loss of muscle that occurs as you age.

-Research also shows that athletes in particular need to increase their protein consumption in order to achieve muscle recovery after hard workouts.
+Research also has revealed that athletes in particular need to increase their protein consumption in order to achieve muscle recovery after hard workouts.

 A study published in Nutrition and Metabolism evaluated the effect of a specialized whey supplement when taken by participants who reduced their caloric intake by 500 calories per day.
 Compared to the control group participants who also reduced their caloric intake by 500 calories, both groups lost a significant amount of weight, but the group supplementing with whey lost significantly more body fat (6.1 percent of their body fat mass) and showed a greater preservation of lean muscle.